Tourism in Agde

-Agde’s cultural heritage also includes residences built between the 17th and 18th centuries, such as the Malaval hotel and the old bishops’ palace.
-The squares are decorated with beautiful fountains: Napoleon fountain, République fountain and Belle Agathoise near the Esplanade…
+Agde’s cultural heritage also includes residences built between the 17th and 18th centuries, including the Hôtel Malaval and the former bishop’s palace.
+The squares are adorned with beautiful fountains: Fountain of Napoleon, Fountain of the Republic and Belle Agathoise near the Esplanade…

-As for nature, the Canal du Midi is an idyllic place to walk or bike through the countryside in the shade of the plane trees.
-There are several parks and gardens in the city, as well as the Bagnas nature reserve at the edge of the Lake of Thau.
+Nature-wise, the Canal du Midi is an idyllic spot for bucolic walks or bike rides in the shade of plane trees.
+The town is home to several parks and gardens, as well as a protected area, the Bagnas nature reserve on the shores of the Etang de Thau.